Sales Rep Territory Plan: A VP’s No-Nonsense Guide

 The Blueprint for a High-Revenue Territory Plan

-A high-performing sales rep territory plan has six essential parts.
-Miss one, and the rest get weaker fast.
+A high-performing territory plan has six essential parts.
+Miss one, and the rest weaken fast.
 Get all six right, and the plan starts generating advantages across coverage, routing, forecast accuracy, and rep accountability.

-Optimized sales territory planning can increase overall revenue by 2-7% when companies use strategic data layering and balanced resource allocation, according to Harvard Business Review research referenced in Xactly's sales territory planning guide.
-That's why this blueprint has to be built around revenue, not tradition.
+Optimized territory planning can increase overall revenue by 2‑7% when companies layer data strategically and allocate resources with balance.
+That’s why this blueprint must be built around revenue, not tradition.
+2

 The six components I won’t compromise on

 Boundaries should make logistical sense.
-I don't want a rep jumping across congested zones because a map looked tidy in a planning meeting.
+I don’t want reps zigzagging across congested zones simply because a map looked tidy in a planning session.
 Good boundaries reduce wasted motion and make visit planning realistic.

 You need a defined ICP before assigning a single account.
 Otherwise, reps chase noise.
 Segment by fit, buying potential, and practical coverage needs, not just postal codes.